GamerBoyCodez/KarmaOS/README.md

 (Just me Like Always)

 # Disclaimer!
-KarmaOS and its creator is not responsible for any trouble you get in such as arrest or any type of federal trouble!
+KarmaOS and its creator (Gamer Boy) is not responsible for any trouble you get in such as arrest or any type of federal trouble!
 Dont get caught ;)